Inspiration

 The Fureai-no-Eki exterior and interior

-Next, we arrive at Omido Kannon-ji Temple, which was established under the order of Emperor Tenmu in the seventh century.
-The temple enshrines a standing statue of the Eleven-faced Kannon, which is one of the representative Buddha statues of the Nara period (710-784) and is listed as a national treasure of Japan.
+Next, visit Omido Kannonji Temple, which is believed to have been established under the order of Emperor Tenmu over 1,300 years ago.
+It enshrines a standing statue of Eleven-Headed Kannon Bodhisattva, which is one of the representative Buddha statues of the Nara Period (710-794).
+It is one of seven Eleven-Headed Kannon Bodhisattva statues designated as National Treasures.

 A walkway surrounded by autumn foliage